smarlowucf/azurectl/doc/man/azurectl::setup::account.md

 ## __remove__

-Remove the configuration section specified in __configname__ from the configuration file.
-If the section is referenced in the DEFAULT section of the configuration file it cannot be removed without changing the default reference.
-This can be done with __azurectl setup account default | region default__.
+Remove the referenced account configuration file

 # OPTIONS

 ## __--name=account_name__

-Free form name for the azure account to use
+Free form name for the azure account to use.
+The name is used to find the corresponding configuration file

 ## __--publish-settings-file=file__